peterorndoff/Save-Load-List-API/README.md

 There is 1 main function of this API: To Save and Load a list of data.

-Within the API there are three method calls you can use:
+Within the API there are two method calls you can use:

-1) /data - location of data in HTML address.
-2) /get_data - Returns a JSON file from the JSON file within the API.
+1) /get_data - Returns a JSON file from the JSON file within the API.
-3) /data_save - Saves a passed list to the API's JSON file.
+2) /data_save - Saves a passed list to the API's JSON file.

 An example of the code needed to sucessfully save a list to the API is as follows: